KrshArchive/open-source-best-practices/README.md

 - [ ] Desription, Url, Topis
   * The repo has settings for description, url and topics.
 Make sure to use these fields and keep them concise and relevant.

+- [ ] Code Of Conduct
+  * This is very often overlooked, but just like licenses it is a very important file and without it, could be preventing people from contributing to your project.
+There are templates for these, you do NOT need to write one of scratch.